-Why This Is the Year to Give Your Social Media Marketing a Reboot
+Why This Is the Year to Give Your Social Media Marketing a Reboot (2019 update)

 But even these headlines barely scratch the surface of all that’s changing in B2B social media marketing today.

 No matter where you are in your social media strategy journey, to stay relevant, it’s time to give your strategy a reboot.
 Here are four simple ideas to try to help boost your exposure and reach.

 Invest in “Pay to Play”